circonus/docs/content/irondb/tools/irondb-grafana.md

 1. Create a new datasource and select IRONdb from the `Type` drop down.

+## HTTP

+### URL

+* Standalone: If this datasource will access a standalone IRONdb cluster, then this is the URL where IRONdb can be accessed.
+Example: `http://localhost:8112`
+* Hosted: If this datasource will access data via the hosted Circonus platform, this is the URL where the Circonus API can be accessed.
+Default: `https://api.circonus.com`

+## IRONdb Details

 1. Change the IRONdb configuration options at the bottom of the datasource configuration page.
 ![](https://raw.githubusercontent.com/circonus-labs/circonus-irondb-datasource/master/img/irondb-datasource-configuration.png)